rivermont/project-euler/README.md

 ## 013 - Large sum
 Python - [`013.py`](https://github.com/rivermont/project-euler/blob/master/solutions/013.py) - 6 lines<br>
-My original thought was to use `threading` and calculate the numbers simoltaneously, but it turned out they could just be bruteforced in a second.
+My original thought was to use `threading` and calculate the numbers simultaneously, but it turned out they could just be bruteforced in a second.

 # Functions